TanStack/query/docs/src/pages/guides/migrating-to-react-query-3.md

 ### useInfiniteQuery()

-The `useInfiniteQuery()` interface has changed to fully support bi-directional infinite lists.
+The `useInfiniteQuery()` interface has changed to fully support bi-directional infinite lists and manual updates.

+The `data` of an infinite query is now an object containing the `pages` and the `pageParams` used to fetch the pages.

 One direction: